 This is highly variable depending on ethnicity, duration of illness, pattern and degree of inflammatory organ involvement.

-- There may be nonspecific constitutional symptoms or organ-specific symptoms.
-About a third will have a nonspecific presentation with fever, fatigue, cachexia and lassitude and this presentation is more common in people of black or Indian origin.
+There may be nonspecific constitutional symptoms or organ-specific symptoms.
+About a third will have a nonspecific presentation with fever, fatigue, cachexia and lassitude.

 - Fever and night sweats, malaise, fatigue, weight loss.

 - Heerfordt's syndrome (inflammation of submaxillary/parotid glands with uveitis and facial nerve palsy) may accompany constitutional presentation.